nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 	-- print target
 	printRTable trg
 ```
 Please note that this function does not give you the option to modify how the values of each column will appear (i.e., the formatting).
 Also with this function you cannot define the column order on screen (i.e., which column is printed first, which second , etc.).
-It is plain vanilla printing.
+It is plain vanilla printing based on some default formatting options.
 #### Formatted Printing
 Enter the world of formatted printing!
 #### Safe Printing